-An example of a filled-out order form can be found at the end of the Charts & Tables section on page 130.
-A blank order form, which you can copy for your own use, is also provided in the same section.
+An example of a filled-out order form can be found at the end of the Charts & Tables section on page 112.
+Blank order forms (in a variety of formats) can be do

-5.1 PLAYER DATA
+PLAYER DATA 5.1

 At the top of the order form are spaces provided for player information.
 The name of the nation, and the name of the player, the campaign number and turn, the player's phone number and address all must be filled in or the orders will not be processed.
 There are a series of boxes that you can check in if you wish your name, phone number or email address to be printed in the ISI listing section of the Newsfax.